-CEM provides an efficient tool for faculty to manage their awarded commitments from pending proposal through the final report on a sponsored agreement.
-Effort plans in CEM are accessible to assigned effort administrators to efficiently distribute payroll and initiate additional payments for sponsored agreement activity.
+The PI Portal provides an efficient tool for faculty to manage their awarded commitments on sponsored agreements.
 The risk of not meeting sponsor regulations is mitigated through the use of this important effort management tool.

-- Are all of my current active awards represented in my effort plan?
+- Are all of my current active awards represented in my Commitment by Person report?

 - What effort do I need to apply on each grant during the remaining time of the budget period to meet my effort commitment?

 - Are there any compliance issues (e.g., disengagement of key personnel for more than 3 months)?

 - Do I need to obtain any prior approvals from sponsors on effort commitment reductions?

 - What will be my effort commitment for any upcoming no-cost extension period requests?

 - Should payroll documents be initiated to pay and/or distribute payroll to reflect effort or cost share?